ItsJuniorDias/Gobarber/README.md

 - ReactNative [Link](https://facebook.github.io/react-native/docs/getting-started) for mobile

 ## Configuration
-If you want to test the App in the Production mode, the installers are listed below
+Listed here are the settings used in the Project.
 - **Nodemon** and **Sucrase** to start on the local server.
 - **Sequelize** for data abstration in the base.
 - **Docker** to create microservices in different applications.